Behavioral ecology: Polyandry threshold

 There also seems to be a "polyandry threshold" where males may do better by agreeing to share a female instead of maintaining a monogamous mating system.
 Situations that may lead to cooperation among males include when food is scarce, and when there is intense competition for territories or females.
 For example, male lions sometimes form coalitions to gain control of a pride of females.
 In some populations of Galapagos hawks, groups of males would cooperate to defend one breeding territory.
 The males would share matings with the female and share paternity with the offspring.

 Female desertion and sex role reversal

 In birds, desertion often happens when food is abundant, so the remaining partner is better able to raise the young unaided.
-Desertion also occurs if there is a great chance of a parent to gain another mate, which depends on environmental and populational factors.
+Desertion also occurs if there is a great chance of a parent to gain another mate, which depends on environmental and population factors.
 Some birds, such as the phalaropes, have reversed sex roles where the female is larger and more brightly colored, and compete for males to incubate their clutches.
 In jacanas, the female is larger than the male and her territory could overlap the multiple territories of up to four males.
 In the frog species P. bibronii, the female is fertilizes multiple nests, and the male is left to tend to each nest while the female moves on.